On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Generalizations of Gold's criterion

-We focus on the elements $\CH_{K_n}^1$ and $\CH_{K_n}^2$ of the filtrations; they are somewhat canonical and bring a maximal information on the $\CH_{K_n}$'s in a very general setting about ramification in $K/k$ and about the $p$-class group of $k$; we will see that the quotient gives the order of the logarithmic class group $\wt \CH_k$, which shows, once again, that many results, related to classical Iwasawa's theory, have an easy and computable interpretation via class field theory.
+We focus on the elements $\CH_{K_n}^1$ and $\CH_{K_n}^2$ of the filtrations; they are somewhat canonical and bring a maximal information on the $\CH_{K_n}$'s in a general setting about ramification in $K/k$ and about the $p$-class group of~$k$; we will see that the order of the quotient gives the order of the logarithmic class group.